bswck/cliffold/docs/index.md

 Analyze --help outputs of CLIs to generate programmatic client libraries.

 # Installation
-If you want to…

-## …use this tool in your project 💻
 You might simply install it with pip:

 ```shell